syncfusion-content/js-api-docs/api/js/ejPivotGrid.md

 ### maxNodeLimitInMemberEditor `number`
 {:#members:maxNodeLimitInMemberEditor}

-Allows you to set the maximum counts of node to be displayed in the member editor.
+Allows you to set the maximum number of nodes as well as child nodes to be displayed in the member editor.

 #### Default Value: 1000